-An Education, Health and Care Plan (EHCP) is for children and young people 0 - 25 who need more help than is normally available through special educational needs support (SEN Support) in a school.
+An Education Health and Care Plan (EHCP) is for children and young people 0 - 25 who need more help than is normally available through special educational needs support (SEN Support) in an education or training setting.

 Find out about requesting an EHCP, the assessment process and resolving disagreements.

 Nurseries, schools and colleges should identify and support children and young people with SEN and/or disabilities.

 Children and young people in mainstream settings may be supported from within the school or other setting’s own resources.
 This means they receive special educational provision (additional help or support) but they do not have an Education, Health and Care Plan (EHCP).
 This additional support is called SEN Support.

 If your child is receiving SEN support, the school should draw up an SEN support plan, involving you and your child, focusing on the outcomes your child needs and wants to achieve and detailing how the school will help them to achieve these.

 The SEND Code of Practice says that schools should use a 'graduated approach', or four-part cycle (Assess, Plan, Do and, Review) to support your child with SEN. This means that the SENCO and teaching staff should:

 Identify the extra support your child needs.
 The school can ask specialist support services, for example, educational psychology (EP), or speech and language therapy (SALT) to carry out assessments and provide support if necessary.